 10. Swimming through the Magical Thac Mai

 Thac Mai is known for its stunning natural hot water springs.
 There is a lot of potential for waterfall tourism here because the mere sight of the water is enough to add to your experience.
 You can find clean water baths that the whole family will enjoy.
-Do keep in mind that the temperature may get a little too at times, which can end up temporarily reddening the skin.
+Do keep in mind that the temperature may get a little warm too at times, which can end up temporarily reddening the skin.
 It’s best to take breaks after 20 minutes or so.

 Address: Gia Canh, Định Quán District, Dong Nai